Xotic750/collections-x/README.md

 alt="npm version" height="18">
 </a>

-ES6 collections library: Map and Set.
+ES6 collections fallback library: Map and Set.
+This library will work on ES3 environments provide that you have loaded es5-shim.
+For even better performance you should also load es6-shim which patches faulty ES6 implimentations but its shims do not work in the older ES3 environments, and that's where this fallback library comes into play.

 **Version**: 1.0.0
 **Author:** Xotic750 <Xotic750@gmail.com>